yao-lyndrinn/quokkazonImported/README.txt

         - Allowed users to sort products by price
         - Made a product details page that displays product and seller information
-        - Users can choose a seller to buy from and add the product to their cart
+        - Users can choose a seller to buy from and add the product to their cart For final:
+        - Fixed all filtering and sorting functionalities
+        - Added a recently viewed section on the home page
+        - Finished allowing users to sort by category and filter/sort on top of that
+        - Added an edit products button for sellers that crated a product
+        - Contributed to the overall aesthetics of the site including form css, product cards, footer, and promotional sale banner

 Everyone worked together to customize the website. https://gitlab.oit.duke.edu/query-quokkas/quokkazon